The Types of Dorm Room Bedding Sets to Look For

 It isn’t the most important thing in the world, and you can go cheap if you want, but what we’re trying to say is that it’s actually a pretty good investment over time if you buy a good quality bedding set.
 You’re spending hundreds of dollars per book (which is a debate on its own!), so why not spend just a hundred dollars on the most comfortable pillows and comforter you can get?

 Last but not least, you should pick a bedding set that matches the color of your room.
 This isn’t so hard to do, because the walls in your room will probably be bare white, and your furniture and desk (if you have them) will be a natural wood color.
-Pick a nice neutral color that can match almost anything and you can’t go too far wrong.
+This will open the doors of opportunity to really customize your color scheme and choose a college bedding set that suits your personality best.

 Alternatively, you can pick out your sets and then match your room around them.
 This is probably the best way to go because you’ll want to decorate your room anyway!
 You can always use something simple like washi tape to add a few accents on the walls and furniture that match your bedding set.
 That way, you can have a room that looks awesome by hardly spending any time or effort at all.